-KAMP To Empower 10,000 Youths Annually, Inaugurates Solar Water Project for FUPRE
+KAMP to Empower 10,000 Youths Annually, Inaugurates Solar Water Project for FUPRE

 “The V-C has asked me to appreciate you and your team for your gesture in completing the solar water project at the female hostel”, Prof. Emovon said.

-Wife of the visionary leader of KAMP, Mrs Faith Adepoju, implored the students never to give up in life, while various speakers including Dr. Korede Adams, who spoke on the good ambassador, Dr. Joy Anoh who lectured on “Excelling in Your Academical Career Without Losing Balance” and the Chief Medical Director of FUPRE, Dr. Lawal who spoke on Drug Abuse, all harped on the need for young ones to aspire to growth in life.
+Wife of the visionary leader of KAMP, Mrs. Faith Adepoju, implored the students never to give up in life, while various speakers, including Dr. Korede Adams, who spoke on ”The Good Ambassador’; Dr. Joy Anoh who lectured on ‘Excelling in Your Academic Career Without Losing Balance’; and, the Chief Medical Director of FUPRE, Dr. Lawal who spoke on ‘Curbing Drug Abuse’, all harped on the need for young ones to aspire to impactful growth in life.

-FUPRE’s Student Union, Comrade Edemakiota Oghenemaro and other students described the mentoring programme as highly inspiring and lauded the organisers for choosing FUPRE as host of such a great event.
+FUPRE’s Student Union president, Comrade Edemakiota Oghenemaro and other students described the mentoring programme as highly inspiring, lauding the organisers for choosing FUPRE as host of such a great event.